-The pre-school education sub-system encompasses children of six months to the school-entrance age.
-According to the Law on Pre-school Upbringing and Education, its main objective is a safe, supportive and healthy environment for the development of cognitive, social and physical skills of each child.
+The preschool education subsystem encompasses children of six months to the schoolentrance age.
+According to the Law on Preschool Upbringing and Education, its main objective is a safe, supportive and healthy environment for the development of cognitive, social and physical skills of each child.
 It comprises three types of institutions: nursery schools, kindergartens and "small schools" (preparatory programmes for elementary school).
 Alternative programmes, such as Montessori, Waldorf, Agazzi, Reggio Emilia and Step by Step are well represented.
 Minority and religious communities run their own preschool institutions.
 Children with special needs go through special institutions or special programmes in regular institutions.
-However, institutional assistance has been provided for less than one third of all pre-school children.
-There are 329 public and 125 private preschool institutions, two thirds of which are founded by municipalities and towns; the rest by individuals, religious communities and minority organisations.
-The idea to set up the pre-school centres which appeared in the National Programme for Children in 1996 has not yet been realised.
+However, institutional assistance has been provided for less than one third of all preschool children.
+There are 329 public and 125 private preschool institutions, two thirds of which were founded by municipalities and towns; the rest were founded by individuals, religious communities and minority organisations.
+The idea to set up preschool centres, which appeared in the National Programme for Children in 1996, has not yet been realised.